 If you have the talent that can run and jump on and a QB with a gun for an arm, this is the Air Raid play of your dreams.
 Or if you have a couple of tall TE’s and Slots that you can send down the seam it is perfect.
 I have sadly been at the wrong end of that battle and felt nothing more then helpless as each big play ate up our defense.
 But it’s not just about going deep either.
 It’s about feeling the coverage and breaking off if the defense is soft.
 On this play especially, it’s all about the spacing.

 Fast screens have been a staple of the Air Raid offense ever since it’s inception and they might be one of the most important aspects of the entire offense.
 That’s why I like this article by X and O Labs so much because running fast screens is really like stealing yards from the defense.
 Not only have my offenses stolen 3-5 yd gains but we have also stolen touchdowns when defenses cheat.
-I run an entire bubble screen package that makes this very easy to accomplish.
+Read more about how to run the bubble screen as a part of your offense here.

 The difference between the fast screen and the slow screen is that the fast is perimeter only and getting the ball outside now.
 The slow screen takes more time to setup up because you will be releasing lineman out to make blocks downfield.
 Sometimes they are also called Tunnel Screens, but in the Air Raid offense they are labeled with one word for each side they are run to.
 Randy to the Right and Larry to the Left.

 All slants is the one step answer to everything.
 Air Raid coaches love to attach it to the backside of 2×2 route concepts because of this flexibility.
 Not only can your QB look first to the slants, he can come back to them as a secondary read.